13 Minute Read

 Difference in the Standard Deduction

-What else has changed?
-Another important difference in the 2018 tax reform bill is that the standard deduction has almost doubled.
+What else changed?
+Another important difference in the 2018 tax reform bill is that the standard deduction almost doubled.
 That’s great news!

 The standard deduction is an automatic reduction in what you owe in taxes.
 When you pay taxes, you have the option of taking the standard deduction or itemizing your deductions.
 If you itemize, you calculate your deductions one by one.
 Itemizing is more of a hassle, but it’s worth it if your itemized deductions exceed the amount of the standard deduction.

-Here’s a quick look at a comparison of the standard deduction last year to this year:
+Here’s a quick look at how the standard deduction changed from 2017 to 2018:

 |Filing Status||2017 Standard Deduction||2018 Standard Deduction|